dimidroupa1/tech-interview-kannan/README.md

 Styled-components were used for styling the components.
 I selected it due to its flexibility and scalability, which makes it easy to adapt the project to future changes and developments.

+## Demonstration

+Here is a link to a video demonstrating the registration process: [Video Demonstration](https://www.loom.com/share/72e56488d03740cd91516a3ad16b59f8).

+## Upcoming Features

+On **January 15, 2025**, I will be adding the ability to register via cryptocurrency wallets.
+Stay tuned for this exciting update!

 ## Technologies Used

 - **MongoDB**: Database for storing persistent data.